 Many people struggle with insomnia, finding it hard to get the sleep they need.
 It's more than just a bad night's sleep; it can really mess with your day-to-day life.

-What is Insomnia Disorder and How It Affects Sleep
+What Is Insomnia Disorder and How It Affects Sleep

 Insomnia disorder is a common condition characterized by persistent difficulties with falling asleep, staying asleep, or experiencing non-restorative sleep, despite adequate opportunities for sleep.
 This sleep disturbance significantly impacts daytime functioning as it's a persistent problem that affects overall health and well-being.